GIS Projects

 CARTOMATION

-2006: Development of a GIS application that is currently being used by the city to access taxlots, addressing, zoning, elevation and other important (spatial) information.
-The application makes small cities along the coast operate more efficiently by providing an easy way anyone can access GIS data.
+2003-Present: Development of unique GIS applications that are currently being used by rural cities and counties in the Columbia Pacific region to access taxlots, addressing, zoning, elevation and other important (spatial) information.
+Recently Cartomation has been experimenting with the addition of non-spatial information in municipal GIS The application makes small cities along the coast operate more efficiently by providing an easy way anyone can access documents via a GIS application.
+Read More......

 Port of Willapa Harbor Strategic Master Plan